Thorin88/cs407-video-summarisation-public/USER_GUIDE.md

 3) If you are on a **remote-xx node**, ssh into cobra using: `ssh -L5000:localhost:5000 u[yourIDHere]@cobra-01.dcs.warwick.ac.uk`.

 This will allow us to run the frontend on cobra, allowing us to use CUDA.
 We are forwarding port 5000 so that we can view the UI on the remote-xx node, since cobra does not have a GUI.
 In-person DCS machines have CUDA available, so we do not need to do any of these ssh steps.
+However you can still run the code in this way if you like, even if you are using an in-person DCS machine.

 4) Run `module load cs342-python`.